kandirikim/alx-system_engineering-devops/0x02-shell_redirections/README.md

-10. No more javascript -> Write a script that deletes all the regular files (not the directories) with a .js extension
+11. Don't just count your directories, make your directories count -> Write a script that counts the number of directories and sub-directories in the current directory.

+The current and parent directories should not be taken into account Hidden directories should be counted